 If you’re talking about long-range shooting cartridges, there are plenty of options to choose from.

-Both of them offer heavy firepower, amazing ranges (1500 yards+), and solid ballistic performance.
+Both of them offer heavy firepower, amazing ranges (over 1000 yards), and solid ballistic performance.

 Join us as we explore the agelong debate on “300 PRC vs 338 Lapua” and find the best one for you.

-300 Precision Rifle Cartridge (PRC) rounds are designed for big and long-range hunting purposes.
+300 Precision Rifle Cartridge (PRC) rounds are designed for big game hunting and extra long range shooting purposes.

 The rounds pack a mean punch and are enough to handle heavy games from a long distance with ease.

-These long, aerodynamic bullets came into the market in 2018 and have been widely accepted and praised for their remarkable firepower and precision at long range.
+These long, aerodynamic bullets came into the market in 2018 and have been widely accepted and praised for their remarkable firepower and precision at long range ever since.

 The .338 Lapua was invented in 1987 specifically for long-range shooting in the military.